elkhorn-heavy/walkthroughs/overthewire/bandit/level_06.md

 ```

 Well, there's only one file that is 1033 bytes in size.
 Another attribute of the
-file is that it's not executable, so using `-a` to mean _and_, let's add that to
-the find command to confirm.
+file is that it's not executable, so adding that to the find command to confirm:

 ```
-bandit5@bandit:~$ find inhere -size 1033c -a ! -executable
+bandit5@bandit:~$ find inhere -size 1033c ! -executable
 inhere/maybehere07/.file2
 bandit5@bandit:~$
 ```